FreshRSS/FreshRSS/docs/en/admins/07_LinuxUpdate.md

 # Updating on Linux

 This tutorial demonstrates commands for updating FreshRSS.
-It assumes that your main FreshRSS directory is `/usr/share/FreshRSS`; If you have installed it somewhere else, substitute your path as necessary.
+It assumes that your main FreshRSS directory is `/usr/share/FreshRSS`; If you’ve installed it somewhere else, substitute your path as necessary.

 **Note that FreshRSS contains a built-in update system.** It’s easier to use if you don’t understand the commands that follow.
 It’s available through the web interface of your FreshRSS installation, Administration → Update.